 Course Syllabus and Outline

 We will try to break down into small group discussions as much as possible.
 Therefore, try to finish all readings prior to the beginning of the segment in which they will be discussed.
-Limited recommended readings have been included as background supplements and for those who would like to read further on a given issue.
 Readings other than those from the required texts have been kept at a minimum, and are accessoble below via this course website.

 1. To understand how the global system of bilateral and multilateral development assistance is structured and functions today, and to assess its effectiveness critically;

 2. To understand the historical background to the current system, as well as various orientations towards globalization and development assistance;

 3. To gain an awareness of the various actors involved in international development assistance and in the development process, particularly i) the United Nations and its constituent multilateral donor agencies; ii) key bilateral donor agencies (especially JICA and USAID); iii) international non-governmental organizations (INGOs); and iv) local non-governmental organizations (NGOs)

 4. To learn specific skills including how a project is envisioned and planned, assessment tools (e.g., RRA and PRA), how to promote participatory development, and standard evaluative methods (e.g., ‘successes, failures and lessons learned’)

 5. Develop abilities for working as part of a team, specifically: working together to research a problem; assess needs and priorities collaboratively; contribute collectively to authoring a professional document; making collaborative judgments; and negotiating as a team member.

 WEEK I April 3-5 Introduction to the course, the project process, and development assistance as an issue